netxms/netxms-doc/admin/installation.rst

     Linux installer(named nxmc-VERSION-linux-gtk-x64.tar.gz, for example
     nxmc-3.4.178-linux-gtk-x64.tar.gz).
-    Due to limitation of Eclipse platform used to build the Management Console, only x64 build is currently available.
+    Due to limitation of Eclipse platform used to build the Management Console, only x64 build is currently provided.

  2. Expand package to your preferred directory using command: